-3. KEY PRINCIPLES
+3.0 GUIDING PRINCIPLES

-- 3.1 These are the key principles of safeguarding, as stated by Birmingham Safeguarding Children Board -

-- Always see the child first.

-- Never do nothing.

-- Do with, not to, others.

-- Do the simple things better. - Have conversations, build relationships. - Outcomes not outputs. - 3.2 In addition the Board has identified the following key safeguarding messages for schools - - Every child is entitled to a rich and rounded curriculum. - Schools operate with public money: this should be spent wisely, targeting resources on the evidenced needs of children at school.
-Assurance and audit are important aspects of this. - Governance is corporate and decisions are collective, but individual governors can and should take the lead on specific aspects of school life such as safeguarding. - When issues arise, the head teacher or principal should speak out, addressing them internally where possible and escalating when this is unsuccessful.
+- 3.1 These are the 7 guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Board (found in Right Help Right time); - Have conversations and listen to children and their families as early as possible. - Understand the child's lived experience. - Work collaboratively to improve children's life experience. - Be open, honest and transparent with families in our approach. - Empower families by working with them. - Work in a way that builds on the families' strengths. - Build resilience in families to overcome difficulties. - 3.2 In addition the Board has identified the following key safeguarding messages for schools - - Every child is entitled to a rich and rounded curriculum. - Governance is corporate and decisions are collective, but individual Governors can and should take the lead on specific aspects of school life such as safeguarding. - When issues arise, the Head Teacher or Principal should speak out, addressing them internally where possible and escalating when this is unsuccessful.